alpi1977/aws-cdk/README.md

 ## **Using the Application**
 1. **Upload an Audio File**:
-   - Upload an audio file (e.g., `audiofiles/client1/example.mp3`) to the designated folder in the S3 bucket.
+   - Upload manualy an audio file (e.g., `audiofiles/client1/YYYY/MM/DD/example.mp3`) to the designated folder in the S3 bucket.

 2. **View the Metadata**:
    - The metadata of the uploaded file is appended to `metadata.csv` in the `metadata/` folder of the same S3 bucket.